phan-pivotal/pipedb/README.md

 mvn clean install
 ```

-On first build this will generate src/pom.xml with localAOL variable depending on your system/machine.
-After first build tools can be avoided and you can only work with in src directory like any maven project.
+On first build this will generate "src/pom.xml" with "localAOL" variable depending on your system/machine.
+After first build "tools" directory can be avoided and you can only work within "src" directory like any maven project.

 License
 ----